 An online search is available for all Optometry Approved Program of Study approved by the Board.

 If accreditation conditions apply to the approved programs of study please refer to OCANZ’s Accredited Programs of Study webpage for further information.

-An online search is available for Inactive Programs of Study for programs that are no longer delivered by an Education Provider or no longer approved by the National Board.
+An online search is available for Inactive Programs of Study for programs that are no longer delivered by an education provider or are no longer approved by the National Board.

-Optometrists trained outside Australia and New Zealand seeking registration with a non approved program of study may still qualify for registration under section 53 of the Health Practitioner Regulation National Law (National Law), more information is found on the Board’s Overseas Practitioners webpage.
+Optometrists trained outside Australia and New Zealand seeking registration with a non-approved program of study may still qualify for registration under section 53 of the National Law.
+More information is found on the Board’s International practitioners webpage.

 Accreditation standards help to ensure that education providers and their programs give students the knowledge, skills and professional attributes to competently practise in the profession in Australia.

-The following accreditation standards are published in accordance with section 47(6) of the National Law as in force in each state and territory.
+The following accreditation standards are published in accordance with section 47(6) of the National Law.
 These standards are also published under OCANZ’s Accreditation webpage.